Hierarchy-Aware Multimodal Unlearning for Medical AI: Experimental Results

-We evaluate all unlearning methods using three complementary metrics, each tailored to assess forgetting completeness and utility preservation in medical MLLMs: (1) \textbf{Generation Score (Gen Score)} for generation tasks, computed as a weighted average of 75\% factuality score and 25\% ROUGE-L score \cite{lin2004rouge}, where the factuality score is obtained by prompting DeepSeek-V3 \cite{deepseekai2025deepseekv3technicalreport} to rate the factual accuracy and medical consistency of each generated clinical text against the ground truth on a 1-10 scale (1 = nonsensical or clinically incorrect; 10 = fully accurate and consistent) following approaches in \cite{sun2023aligning, yu2024rlhf, zheng2023judging}, and the ROUGE-L score captures the longest-common-subsequence overlap between generated and reference texts, reflecting both precision and recall in clinical narrative generation; (2) \textbf{Cloze Accuracy} (Cloze Acc) for cloze-style tasks, calculated via exact string matching between the model's filled-in blank response and the ground-truth clinical detail, evaluating reliance on memorized content under partial context; (3) \textbf{Classification Accuracy} (Class.
-Acc) for classification tasks, determined as the proportion of correct multiple-choice predictions on key clinical attributes, where the model selects the option with the highest probability as the prediction given the input question and chest X-ray image, and accuracy is the number of correct predictions divided by the total number of questions.
+\paragraph{Evaluation Metrics.} We evaluate unlearning performance using three complementary metrics that capture both forgetting completeness and retain set utility: (1) \textbf{Generation Score (Gen Score)} for generation tasks, computed as a weighted average of 75\% factuality score and 25\% ROUGE-L \citep{lin2004rouge}.
+The factuality score is obtained by using DeepSeek-V3 \citep{deepseekai2025deepseekv3technicalreport} as LLM-as-a-judge \citep{gu2024survey} to rate clinical accuracy on a 1--10 scale, following prior work \citep{sun2023aligning, yu2024rlhf, zheng2023judging}; (2) \textbf{Cloze Accuracy (Cloze Acc)}, measured by exact string match in cloze-style completion tasks; and (3) \textbf{Classification Accuracy (Class.\ Acc)}, computed as the proportion of correct multiple-choice predictions given the question and chest X-ray image.
+Evaluation metric details are provided in Appendix~\ref{app:evaluation_metrics_appendix}.